 10 of the best places to snorkel in the Caribbean

-After we spoke to the guys managing the snorkeling booth, we were geared up and ready to give snorkeling a try.
-So, we got into some shallow water and tried it out.
+We were geared up and ready to give snorkeling a try.
+We got into some shallow water and tried it out.
 After about twenty minutes, we decided that this is more difficult than it seems, so we quit.

 Buccoo Reef TobagoBesides being a naturally beautiful island, Tobago can be easily considered one of the best places to snorkel in the Caribbean.
 Buccoo reef is one of the major attractions on the island, it is the largest coral reef in Tobago and has over one hundred and nineteen fish species, including Creole wrasse, parrotfish, butterfly fish, blue Chromis, toadfish, and angelfish.